-Variety is the spice of life, and these 10 destination restaurants offer jaw-dropping breadth and depth when it comes to choosing a bottle of wine.
-From New Jersey to South Africa to Macau, these are the Wine Spectator Restaurant Award winners with some of the largest wine lists.
+Variety is the spice of life, and these 11 destination restaurants offer jaw-dropping breadth and depth when it comes to choosing a bottle of wine.
+From New Jersey to Paris to Macau, these are the Wine Spectator Restaurant Award winners with the largest wine lists in our program.

-To check out more wine-and-food destinations around the world, see Wine Spectator’s nearly 3,800 Restaurant Award–winning picks, including the 100 Grand Award recipients worldwide that hold our highest honor.
+To check out more wine-and-food destinations around the world, see Wine Spectator’s more than 2,900 Restaurant Award–winning picks, including the 97 Grand Award recipients worldwide that hold our highest honor.